trustfilmartsolutions-star/plex/README.md

 The IBM Plex typeface is an open-source project available for download and various uses following the Open Font License (OFL).
 The IBM Plex family comes in Sans, Serif, Mono, and Sans Condensed, all with Roman and true italics.
 Plex has been designed to work well in user interface (UI) environments and other mediums.
 This project provides all source files and multiple formats to support most typographical situations.
 Currently, IBM Plex Sans supports extended Latin, Arabic, Chinese (Traditional), Cyrillic, Devanagari, Greek, Hebrew, Japanese, Korean, and Thai.

 Additionally, we have introduced IBM Plex® Math.
 This highly anticipated release includes over 5,000 new glyphs, covering a wide range of mathematical symbols such as alphanumeric, double-struck, Fraktur, operators, script, icons, arrows, Greek letters, phonetics, technical and geometric shapes — making it one of the most complete math fonts available today.
 IBM Plex Math provides a fresh and comprehensive alternative to STIX and Microsoft’s Cambria.
-Its compatibility with IBM Plex Serif Regular makes it an ideal choice for IBM researchers and mathematicians.
+Its compatibility with IBM Plex Serif Regular makes it an ideal  n]nruning GWSNT RG BE US\
+build sogfTWARRE Y TH NENWI \\

+0zis op push bytes bnb chNWLL IAS COMING THY NEW ID 1123 a-N0M NS0N
+COMPLitubes
+[op piush bytwe ao -n-123 ,. ';AN-M=nm, 123 BNB CHnlw is cominhg hn ne wism N_
+\
+\DOP AQIBM BN WFVENBVs4
+ ; OA OKAab' P
+op push bytes if
+OP PUSH NBYTESB
+ N OZ  huskbnl:< BNB C>]
+  'ju hoice for IBM researchers and mathematicians.

 Thanks for trying the IBM Plex typeface!
 We hope you like it.

 ## Add the IBM Plex typeface to your device
+@laurenmricel u8h/
 Please download the latest zip files from our [releases page](https://github.com/IBM/plex/releases) for installation.

 ### IBM Plex typeface packages